Finding a Sparse Connected Spanning Subgraph in a non-Uniform Failure Model

 First assume that~$P_1$ is a path.
 Then,~$G[P_0\cup P_1]$ has a cycle of length at least~$4$, a contradiction to our assumption that each cycle in~$G$ has length~$3$.

 Second, assume that~$P_1$ is a cycle.
 Since each cycle in~$G$ is a triangle, also~$P_1$ is a triangle.
 Note that~$G[P_0\cup P_1]$ has $5$~vertices and $6$~edges.
-Since each non-trivial ear with $r$~vertices increases the number of edges by exactly~$r+1$, we obtain an unsafe spanning connected subgraph with at most $2n-4$~edges. \end{proof}
+Since each non-trivial ear with $r$~vertices increases the number of edges by exactly~$r+1$, we obtain a safe spanning connected subgraph with at most $2n-4$~edges. \end{proof}

-To provide our FPT-time algorithm for~$\ell$, we first show that in yes-instances the size of each $2$-vertex connected component can be bounded by a function in~$\ell$.
+We next show that in yes-instances, the size of each $2$-vertex connected component can be bounded by a function in~$\ell$.